LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 All of this information is also available in a readable format with `ls -l`.

 If you notice though, there is no member for the name of the file.
-This is because directories handle that part of resolution.
+As far as the kernel is concerned, it does not need the name because the inode uniquely defines the file.
+Humans on the other hand, need to have the name of the file, so this would mean there is some translation between the name to the inode.
+Directories, are what handle this translation.
-Directories are a list of entries (dentries) that map the file name to its inode.
+Logically, directories are a list of entries (dentries) that map the file name to its inode.
-As a result there won't be a name stored with the inode as the dentries already handled it.
+It acts like a dictionary where the key is the file name and the value is the inode.
 The directory entry is defined in dirent.h and its struct looks like this.
 ```
 struct dirent {